Ociier/Ociier/README.md

 - 📫 How to reach me ...
 	- I have a Twitter! twitter.com/JJRC_Here

-- I'm currently working on the Unnamed Text RPG Project
+- I'm currently working on the Unnamed RPG Project

 ```
 ███    █▄  ███▄▄▄▄   ███▄▄▄▄      ▄████████   ▄▄▄▄███▄▄▄▄      ▄████████ ████████▄